about the program

 Some of us simply cannot bring ourselves to go to a shelter and pick out a dog or a cat from so many eager—or shy—faces looking back at us.
 Emotions run high when we have to leave behind so many crestfallen faces, each of whom could make a wonderful pet.
 Many of these animals are in the shelter due to no fault of their own . . . perhaps their owner has died with no one to care for them, a family has suffered a job loss, or some other unforeseen circumstance.

 Monroe County Animal Shelter took in over 5000 animals in 2010, down from the record 6000 the previous year.
-The decrease is encouraging and we believe due to education and also a strong spay/neuter program largely funded through Maddie's Fund.
+2017's final intake numbers were a little over 2600.
+(See the shelter statistics on the MCFA's website: MCFA Stats.
+The decrease is encouraging and we believe due to education and also a strong spay/neuter program largely funded through SNAP and Maddie's Fund.
 We know, however, we had still had a problem to contend with: to alleviate overcrowding, especially for those who only need another chance at life.

 |second chance pals was formed to save the lives of many adult adoptable pets by getting them into foster care and out of an already crowded and chaotic shelter situation.
 We also intend to feature these older animals that remain in the shelter awaiting foster care.
 This, in turn, should give them a greater chance at a finding a forever home.